Jablonec nad Nisou: History

 Historian Peter Hinks, writing about the various types of Late Victorian jewellery sold by British and American companies at the turn of the 20th century, noted that "The Bohemian garnet jewellery sold by Moore and Evans [in Chicago] was the product of an industry based in the town of Gablonz, now Jablonec.
-These very effective jewels were set with locally mined garnets, rose cut and set in gold mounts of very formal design.".
+These very effective jewels were set with locally mined garnets, rose cut and set in gold mounts of very formal design."

-However, the worldwide economic crisis resulting from the Wall Street Crash of 1929 damaged the glass and jewellery industry and the crisis of the 1930s with its unemployment and hunger led to great support of Nazis.
-In October 1938, Gablonz was occupied by Nazi Germany after the Munich Agreement, and was administered as a part of Reichsgau Sudetenland until 1945.
-Before 1938, the population of Gablonz was composed of 86% German inhabitants, and the rest Czechs, Jews and many other groups.
-In autumn 1938, most of the Jews, Czechs and anti-Nazi Germans escaped to other parts of Czechoslovakia and the Jewish synagogue was burned down.
-In May 1945, the town was liberated by the underground anti-Nazi groups together with some 700 French and Italian soldiers who were captives in Gablonz's camps.
+However, the worldwide economic crisis resulting from the Wall Street crash of 1929 damaged the glass and jewellery industry and the crisis of the 1930s.
+Changing trends and the growth of foreign competition also hurt the local industry.
+In October 1938, Jablonec was annexed to Nazi Germany after the Munich Agreement, and was administered as a part of Reichsgau Sudetenland until 1945.

 Between 1945 and 1949, most of the Germans were expelled under the terms of Beneš decrees.
-However, a few thousand Germans who were active in struggle against the Nazi rule, Germans who had married Czechs, and Germans with special permits were allowed to stay home in Gablonz.
-Despite assimilation and emigration to Germany in 1968, the German minority in Gablonz still exists (there are some 1,000–2,000 in the town).
-Except for original Czech and Jewish Gablonz residents who returned to the area, many of the new Czech inhabitants of Gablonz came from nearby Czech towns and villages.
-Gablonz has also an important Greek minority, founded by communist refugees of the Greek Civil War in 1949, and a minority of Roma.
-Some Germans expelled from Gablonz and its surroundings founded the quarter of Neugablonz near Kaufbeuren in Bavaria and a group in Enns in Upper Austria after 1950.
+After the war, some of the expelled German-speaking citizens of Jablonec founded a new settlement in Bavaria and called in remembrance of their hometown Neugablonz ("New Jablonec").
+Today, it is one of the districts of the city of Kaufbeuren.

 Demographics

 Economy

-Jablonec nad Nisou holds the Czech Mint after Czechoslovakia split into the Czech Republic and Slovakia (the Czechoslovakian mint, also known as the Kremnica Mint, is now in Slovakia).
+Jablonec nad Nisou holds the Czech Mint after Czechoslovakia split into the Czech Republic and Slovakia (the Czechoslovak mint, also known as the Kremnica Mint, is now in Slovakia).

 The city has a long tradition of costume jewelry and beads production.

-The biggest industrial employers with headquarters in the city are Preciosa (glass products manufacturer) are TI Automotive AC (production of car air conditioners).
+The biggest industrial employers with headquarters in the city are Preciosa (glass products manufacturer) and TI Automotive AC (production of car air conditioners).

+The Liberec-Jablonec agglomeration was defined as a tool for drawing money from the European Structural and Investment Funds.
+It is an area that includes the cities of Liberec and Jablonec nad Nisou and their surroundings, linked to the cities by commuting and migration.
+It has about 227,000 inhabitants.

 Transport

-Jablonec shares the tramway line which connects it to its neighbouring city, Liberec.
-Koleje Dolnośląskie D21 line runs from Liberec to Szklarska Poręba via the town.
+Jablonec nad Nisou shares the tramway line which connects it to its neighbouring city of Liberec.

+The city is located on the railway line from Liberec to Szklarska Poręba.
+The territory is served by four stations and stops.